Rufous bristlebird: Habitat and distribution

-Around Portland, a town on the west coast of Victoria, the bird’s population appears to be stable.
+Around Portland, a town on the west coast of Victoria, the bird's population appears to be stable.
 The area that surrounds Portland Aluminium refinery is called the Portland Heathland.
-This consists of coastal heathland and shrubland which has ecological diversity as well as a range of vegetation communities, ideal to the bird's preferred habitat.
+It consists of coastal heathland and shrubland, which has ecological diversity as well as a range of vegetation communities, ideal to the bird's preferred habitat.
 The Portland habitat is similar to the habitat of the eastern Victorian subspecies, D.b. caryochrous.
 This reinforces particular conservationist management plans that could tailor to both subspecies of the bird.
 In a study, there was an estimated 70 to 86 individual rufous bristlebirds within a 170ha survey area in Portland, south-western Victoria.

-Further studies have been conducted in Victoria and have found that the rufous bristlebird prefers areas at a relatively low altitude and in close proximity to coastal edges and drainage systems, as well as dense vertical vegetation structure.
+Further studies conducted in Victoria have found that the rufous bristlebird prefers areas at a relatively low altitude, near coastal edges and drainage systems, as well as dense vertical vegetation structure.
 A study found that 70% of rufous bristlebirds were located within 100m of drainage lines.
-This revealed that water areas can provide the rufous bristlebird with a denser vegetation within their habitat as well as moister soil conditions due to the potential lack of sunlight.
-The bird has also been found about 5 km inland with most of the detections (approximately 60%) less than 2 km from the coast in 2006.
+That revealed that water areas can provide the bird with denser vegetation within its habitat, as well as moister soil conditions, due to the potential lack of sunlight.
+The bird has also been found about 5 km inland, with most of the detections (approximately 60%) less than 2 km from the coast in 2006.

 D. b. broadbenti and D. b. caryochrous, the last two remaining subspecies of the rufous bristlebird, are separated by approximately 100 km in South Australia.
 Since 1984, there have been 76 records of the rufous bristlebird that have been collected in the Coorong National Park, in South Australia.
 They have also been detected in the six remnant patches of native vegetation that are outside the Coorong National Park.

 Agricultural and urban development is a potent threat to the Otway subspecies, D. b. caryochrous.
-The flammable nature of the bird’s habitat has the potential for loss and destruction by wildfire.
+As well, the flammable nature of the bird's habitat has the potential for loss and destruction by wildfire.